OctopusSolutionsEngineering/OctopusArgoCDProxy/README.md

 ```

+# Project Variables

 The proxy scans projects in the configured space for known variables that map an Octopus project to an ArgoCD project.
+This allows Octopus projects to register themselves to have releases and deployments created in response to
+ArgoCD Application updates, and removes the need for the proxy to maintain a static list of projects.

 In the variable names below, `namespace` must be replaced with the namespace hosting an ArgoCD Application, and
 `applicationname` must be replaced with the Application name: